Tinnitus: How to Stop The Ringing in Your Ears

 Exposure to Loud Noise: Exposure to loud noise can cause permanent hearing loss and tinnitus.
 Continued exposure can make the tinnitus and hearing loss worse.

 Ear Wax: When too much ear wax builds up in your ear canal, it may harden.
 This can cause hearing loss and tinnitus.
 Don’t try to remove ear wax build up yourself; you are likely to push the ear wax in further.
-We can remove it safely.

 Other potential causes: Some medications, including aspirin, can cause tinnitus.
 It can also be a symptom of allergies or sinus blockages.
 Underlying medical conditions such as tumors, or problems in the heart and blood vessels, jaw and neck can cause tinnitus.
 If our consultation and evaluation suggests one of these medical issues, we will refer you to a physician to complete the diagnosis.